LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 REACT_APP_SECRET={your secret key}
 ```

-You can find the keys required above in your dashboard within user Configuration, API key and secret.
+You can find the keys required above in your dashboard within user configuration: API key and secret.

 ## Building our Login Components
 The Auth Page(IDX) is a web page created for you that reflects the configurations you create in our dashboard.
 You'll utilize this page as the login and signup page within your app and set up routes to route users to a different page based on their roles.